About

 To ensure the availability and quality of a continuum of substance use services, thereby improving the health status, safety, and quality of life of individuals, families, and communities across South Carolina.

-Our Services
+OSUS Services

-The federal Substance Abuse and Mental Health Services Administration has designated DAODAS as the Single State Agency responsible for overseeing the state’s Substance Abuse Prevention and Treatment Block Grant and funding for substance use disorder programs in South Carolina.
+The federal Substance Abuse and Mental Health Services Administration has designated OSUS as the Single State Agency responsible for overseeing the state’s Substance Abuse Prevention and Treatment Block Grant and funding for substance use disorder programs in South Carolina.

-Our Divisions
+OSUS Divisions

-The Department accomplishes its mission through five organizational areas:
+OSUS accomplishes its mission through five organizational areas:

 • Prevention and Intervention Services Division - Works with federal, state, public, and private organizations to develop comprehensive state and community-based substance use prevention and intervention services using evidence-based approaches.